All Episodes

 Shrewd.

-And and and people don't realize that that little uh file cabinet out in Virginia with all that money in it is actually part of the national debt, and three trillion dollars of the national debt is money the government's borrowed out of the Medicare Trust Fund and borrowed out of the Social Security Trust Fund, and they're never gonna be able to pay that back.
+And $3 trillion of the national debt is money the government's borrowed out of the Medicare Trust Fund and borrowed out of the Social Security Trust Fund.

 Why do we let them get away with this stuff?

-Well, look, I mean, if you really believe Social Security was pay as you go, our payroll taxes for Social Security over the last few decades should have been much lower.
+Well, look, I mean, if you really believe Social Security was pay-as-you go, our payroll taxes for Social Security over the last few decades should have been much lower.

 That's why you can never allow governments to run surpluses.

-Never ever, whether it's at the state level or whether it's the federal level, uh I'm a big fan of deficits.
+Never, ever, whether it's at state level or whether it's the federal level.

-That keeps it lit on spending.
+That keeps the lit on spending.

-As you point out, you reform Medicare and you can go to some sort of voucher system on Medicare to get a handle on the on the expenses, and if you seriously reform Social Security, you would have more than enough money to repeal the AMT outright without any offsetting tax increases.
+As you point out, you reform Medicare and you can go to some sort of voucher system on Medicare to get a handle on the expenses.

-I'm going to give everybody a thousand bucks in their 401k?
+I'm going to give everybody $1,000 in their 401k.

-And wasn't there a five thousand dollar baby?
+And wasn't there a $5,000 baby?

 When you're born as well.

-Isn't she the same one who said we can't afford private social security accounts?
+Isn't she the same one who said we can't afford private Social Security accounts?

 How is she going to give away money and fix that?

-I'm not worried about I'll be honest with you.
+I'm not worried about, I'll be honest with you.

-I don't worry about the debt as much as my conservative brethren do, because if you take a look at what the debt was coming out of World War II was 105% of GDP, today it's about a third of GDP.
+I don't worry about the debt as much as my conservative brethren do, because if you take a look at what the debt was coming out of World War II, it was 105% of GDP.

-35, 36 percent of the deficit is minuscule.
+35, 36% of the deficit is minuscule.

-It's one percent of of GDP.
+It's 1% of GDP.

 I worry about government spending, whether they incur a debt or not.